datamosh-karlson/BETA.exe/README.md

 its poorly made these exe files but here's what you need to do:

+first you need to download project64 and then follow these steps:
 1. open the setup on the vm and click on it
 2. wait 10 seconds and then open cmd
 3. you must do "cd C:\BETA"